uwsampa/accept/README.md

     $ ./bin/build_llvm.sh

-This uses CMake to build everything and install it under `build/built/`.
+This uses CMake and Ninja to build everything and install it under `build/built/`.
 You now have a fully-functional Clang compiler at `build/built/bin/clang`.
 Next, we need to build the EnerC extensions to LLVM and Clang.
 Run:

     $ ./bin/build_enerc.sh